EVerest/EVerest/CONTRIBUTING.md

 bugfixes do not necessarily need to link an issue, but they should contain a proper description of the bug that is fixed.

+You can use draft pull requests if you want to share your current state and start a discussion about your changes.
+As soon as a draft pull request is converted to be ready for review, the CODEOWNERS will be automatically notified and start the review process.

+If reviewers require changes to your PR, please keep the commit history clean and do not rebase and force push to your branch, so that the changes can be tracked and reviewers can quickly identify if the required changes have been addressed.

 Each contribution must meet the [Java Script](.eslintrc.json) or [C++](.clang-format) *coding style* (part of every repository).